0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

 Deprecation Notices
 -------------------

+* ethdev: an ABI changes for ``rte_ethdev`` are planned in v18.05.
+  The size and layout of struct rte_eth_dev will change.
+  Mainly to accommodate queue specific RX/TX function pointers, plus reorganize RX/TX callback related information.

 * eal: several API and ABI changes are planned for ``rte_devargs`` in v18.02.
   The format of device command line parameters will change.
 The bus will need to be explicitly stated in the device declaration.
 The enum ``rte_devtype``